Obama calls student as contraception fight turns nasty

 Fluke has spoken out against the Republican effort to scrap the birth control policy and advocated making contraception available to all women, drawing fire from Limbaugh and some other conservative commentators.

-“The president called her to thank her for speaking out ... and expressed his disappointment that she had been subjected to these kinds of attacks,” White House spokesman Jay Carney said.
+The president called “to offer his support and thank me for helping to make heard the voices of all the women who will benefit from this regulation,” Fluke said.
+“He just wanted to clearly express his distaste for the types of comments that have been made about me.
+He was very kind.”

+White House spokesman Jay Carney said Obama thinks Limbaugh’s comments were reprehensible.

-“He thinks they were reprehensible, they were disappointing,” Carney said.
-“It is disappointing that those kinds of personal and crude attacks could be leveled against someone like this young law school student, who was simply expressing her opinion on a matter of public policy.”
+“It is disappointing that those kinds of personal and crude attacks could be leveled against someone like this young law school student, who was simply expressing her opinion on a matter of public policy,” Carney said.

-The Obama campaign has made the contraception issue a rallying cry to attract women voters, who helped Obama win the presidency in 2008.
+The Obama campaign for the November election has made the contraception issue a rallying cry to attract women voters, who helped Obama win the presidency in 2008.
 The Democratic Congressional Campaign Committee says it has raised $1.6 million since Fluke testified on Capitol Hill last week.

 Obama’s policy originally required all employers that provide health insurance - except for houses of worship and churches - to supply coverage for women’s contraceptives.
 Non-employer sponsored health insurance policies would also have to cover them.